-Bill Sterling, C.I.
-Mutual Funds
+Bill Sterling, C.I. mutual funds

 We continue to see drops in the S&P 500 and an even more painful one in the NASDAQ.
-This of course raises fears that the global economy is weakening and we are heading back into another bear market session despite fed/monetary easing.
+This, of course, raises fears that the global economy is weakening and we are heading back into another bear market session despite fed/monetary easing.
 We think this is overdone.

-In short, what we have here is a tug of war between “don't fight the fed” and “don't fight the tape” (negative news).
-Things could be bumpy but we continue to favour equities over fixed income.
+In short, what we have here is a tug of war between “don’t fight the fed” and “don’t fight the tape” (negative news).
+Things could be bumpy but we continue to favor equities over fixed income.
 Our position in a balanced portfolio is 60% equity and 40% fixed income.
-On the equity side, we are sticking with sectors that will benefit most from the continued fed easing; consumer discretionaries, financials and tech.”
+On the equity side, we are sticking with sectors that will benefit most from the continued fed easing; consumer discretionaries, financials, and tech.”

 Investors were forced to swallow a lot of information recently covering the U.S. economy and individual companies.
-The overall theme of the data released implies that there is still a significant amount of weakness out there, however, the weakness may be decelerating, or in some cases bottoming, thereby signalling a possible recovery later this year.
+The overall theme of the data released implies that there is still a significant amount of weakness out there, however, the weakness may be decelerating, or in some cases bottoming, thereby signaling a possible recovery later this year.
 The problem is we still need a lot more data before we can be certain of a recovery later this year.

 All eyes are focussed on the Fed.
 The market has already priced in at least a 25 basis point cut from Greenspan & Co and many analysts are hoping for a 50 to 75 basis point cut.
 We hope the Fed will please investors.

-Shauna Sexsmith, Altamira Asset Management on Nortel
+Shauna Sexsmith, Altamira asset management on Nortel

 - It’s still one of Canada’s leading tech companies with a global footprint.